Total declares force majeure on Mozambique LNG after attacks | Headlines

 Total declares force majeure on Mozambique LNG after attacks

-French energy group Total on Monday declared force majeure on its $20 billion Liquefied Natural Gas (LNG) project in Mozambique and withdrew all personnel from the site after Islamic State-linked insurgent attacks last month.
-Dozens of civilians were killed in March in the coastal Mozambique town of Palma, near gas projects worth $60 billion that are aimed to transform Mozambique's economy.
+French energy group Total has declared force majeure on its $20 billion Liquefied Natural Gas (LNG) project in Mozambique and confirmed it had withdrawn all staff from the construction site after Islamic State-linked insurgent attacks last month.
+Dozens of civilians were killed in March in the coastal Mozambique town of Palma, near gas projects that are worth $60 billion and are aimed at transforming the East African nation's economy.

-The attacks have dealt a blow to plans by Total and rival Exxon Mobil, which also has an LNG project in Mozambique, to turn the African nation into a major LNG producer to Australia, Qatar, Russia, and the United States.
-It also comes as major energy firms reassess their approach to LNG, once seen as a fuel of the future because it has lower emissions than coal or oil but now subject to re-evaluation in the drive to cut carbon emissions even more deeply.
+The attacks have dealt a blow to plans by Total and rival Exxon Mobil, which also has an LNG project in Mozambique, to turn the country into a major LNG producer to rival Australia, Qatar, Russia, and the United States.
+It also comes as major energy companies reassess their approach to LNG, once seen as a fuel of the future because it has lower emissions than coal or oil but now under scrutiny in the drive to cut carbon emissions even more deeply.

 "Considering the evolution of the security situation ...
 Total confirms the withdrawal of all Mozambique LNG project personnel from the Afungi site.
-This situation leads Total, as operator of Mozambique LNG project, to declare force majeure," the company said.
+This situation leads Total, as operator of Mozambique LNG project, to declare force majeure," the company said on Monday.
 Total, which aimed to produce its first cargo from the project in 2024, suspended work on March 27 after the militant attack.

 Declaring force majeure implies a weightier suspension and allows Total to cancel contractors.
-Force majeure was "the only way to best protect the project interest until work can resume," a Total spokeswoman added.
+Carlos Zacarias, chairman of the institute that governs Mozambique's energy development, told a news conference that Total would not fulfill contractual obligations while the force majeure was in place.

-Mozambique President Filipe Nyusi this month said the government would work to restore peace in the country after last month's militant attack near the multibillion-dollar gas projects backed by global oil companies.
-The Mozambique government is due to hold a news conference on the situation on Monday morning.
+He added that Total has not abandoned the project.
+Mozambique President Filipe Nyusi this month said the government would work to restore peace.

 The LNG project includes the development of the Golfinho and Atum natural gas fields in the Offshore Area 1 concession and the construction of a two-train liquefaction plant with a capacity of 13.12 million tonnes per annum (mtpa).
-Total is the operator of the Mozambique LNG project and obtained a $14.9 billion debt financing package in July to fund its rollout.
+Total secured a $14.9 billion debt financing package in July to fund its rollout.
+On Monday the company said it had an agreement from the lenders to pause the debt drawdown.

+It also said it was too early to provide an updated project schedule, though there was speculation among some contractors that the delay could last at least a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)